caiorss/IPython-Tools/README.md

 # IPython Utilities

-Description: This script install icons and desktop files ( icons ) to easily access IPython and doesn't need root access.
+Description: This script install icons and desktop files ( icons ) to easily access IPython.

 It provides: